Loxapine (By breathing)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have glaucoma, trouble urinating, or a history of seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, trouble urinating, or a history of seizures or lung or breathing problems (including COPD or asthma).
 Tell your doctor if you have heart disease or blood circulation problems, such as heart failure, heart rhythm problems, high or low blood pressure, or a history of heart attack or stroke.

 - This medicine should not be used to treat dementia in elderly adults because of an increased risk for stroke and other side effects.